Home

 Environments

-Currently there are three implemented process control environments, this will be expanded to 10 prior to full release.
+Currently there are six implemented process control environments, this will be expanded over time.

 Future Features

-The following features are being worked on to be added in the near future: - Optimality gap visualisation - Observability Mask - More case studies - Custom reward functions
+The following features are being worked on to be added in the near future: - Observability Mask - More case studies - Custom reward functions

 Citing pc-gym